• Skip to primary navigation

 Instructions

-• In a small bowl, whisk together flour, baking powder, baking soda, salt, ginger, cinnamon, and cloves.
+• In a medium mixing bowl, whisk together flour, baking powder, baking soda, salt, ginger, cinnamon, and cloves.

-• Gradually spoon in dry ingredients, continuing on medium high until blended and smooth.
+• Gradually spoon in the flour mixture, continuing on medium speed until blended and a smooth cookie dough is formed.

 • Roll dough out to ¼-inch thickness.

-• Cut out cookies using a 3.5 inch snowflake cookie cutter.
+• Cut out cookies using a 3.5 inch snowflake or preferred cookie cutter.

 • Space cookies 1 ½-inches apart on cookie sheet.